astrochili/defold-trenchfold/README.md

 These actions are separated because of the editor scripts limitation, upvote for the Defold issue [#6810](https://github.com/defold/defold/issues/6810).

-### Import with Lua Module
+#### Lua Module

-There is also the `trenchbroom/cli.lua` module to run the import script outside the editor.
+There is also the `trenchfold/cli.lua` module to run the import script outside the editor.
 Just pass it two arguments - `relative/map_folder` and `map_name`.
 It will do everything, including preparing folders.
 For example, you can add the launch task to VSCode to run it.

 ## Textures